Razor bumps refer to ingrown hairs caused by hair strands that curl back into the skin and grow under the skin surface rather than above it.

 Using a Warm Compress

-One of the most cost-effective ways of treating razor bumps is to apply a warm compress on the area.
+One of the most cost-effective ways of treating razor bumps is to apply a warm compress to the area.
 Using a warm, wet washcloth on the skin can help soften your pores and draw the ingrown hair out.

 If you’re experiencing itching in the area, you could apply a moisturizer to lessen the effect.